seojuice

 Location-bound "online psychic UK time zone" Service page with local schema and timezone notice, captures both global and local packs.

-Keyword Discovery with Spiritual Flair: Building a 100-Term Idea Sheet
+Keyword Discovery with Spiritual Flair: A 100-Term Idea Sheet

 Even mystics need data.
-Here's the exact one-hour workflow I walked the reader through, adapted for anyone in the spiritual services space.
-I'm writing this section in the order I actually did it with her on a screen-share, because the order matters; every time I've reversed it and started with paid keyword tools I've ended up with a list of keywords nobody actually types.
+Here is the one-hour workflow I walked the reader through, in the order that matters.
+Every time I have started with paid keyword tools instead, I have ended up with a list of keywords nobody actually types.

 1. Seed with Google Autosuggest

-When I sat down with the reader to map this, I started with Autosuggest because it's free and because it predicts what real people are typing right now.
-The exact procedure we followed:
+I start with Autosuggest because it is free and it predicts what real people are typing right now.

 1. Open an incognito window, set search location to your main market.
-(We did hers from Portland, and the suggestions were noticeably different from what I'd been getting in incognito-from-Europe.)
+(We ran hers from Portland; the suggestions differed noticeably from incognito-from-Europe.)

-2. Type each zodiac sign plus "tarot" and record every autocomplete suggestion: "aries tarot today", "aries tarot love", "aries tarot career", and so on.
+2. Type each zodiac sign plus "tarot" and record every autocomplete: "aries tarot today", "aries tarot love", "aries tarot career", and so on.

 3. Repeat with moon ritual, retrograde, numerology, angel number, crystal healing.

 4. Aim for 40 phrases.
-Autosuggest is predictive of real queries and refreshes monthly, so you'll want to redo this step every quarter.
+Autosuggest refreshes, so redo this every quarter.

-1. Sort the subreddit by Top, This Year.
+1. On Reddit, sort each subreddit by Top, This Year.

 3. Skim comments for question patterns ("Anybody else struggling with...").